 – Bad to plant next to each other

 In nature, plants grow in what appears to be a random mixture of plants that are in fact the result of natural selection of plants that are good to live together in that particular area.
 If they are not compatible then the odd one out will not survive.
 This will naturally happen in your garden as well.
 Inadvertently you may plant things together that work well or simply won’t thrive because of other plants they are grown near.

-The traditional farming methods of growing in man-made straight lines is now being replaced in many instance with gardeners trying to mimic nature by designing gardens with a harmonious blend of plants that work well together either to help each other thrive, reduce pests infestations or even act a decoys to attract pests to keep them off other plants.
+Modern farming methods of growing in man-made straight lines is now being replaced in many instances with gardeners trying to mimic nature by designing gardens with a harmonious blend of plants that work well together either to help each other thrive, reduce pests infestations or even act a decoys to attract pests to keep them off other plants.